Monroe and Quinnipiac host Niagara - WTOP News

 Hamden, Connecticut; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Quinnipiac takes on Niagara after Amarri Monroe scored 29 points in Quinnipiac’s 89-71 victory against the Canisius Golden Griffins.
+BOTTOM LINE: Quinnipiac plays Niagara after Amarri Monroe scored 29 points in Quinnipiac’s 89-71 win over the Canisius Golden Griffins.

-The Bobcats are 9-1 in home games.
+The Bobcats have gone 9-1 at home.
 Quinnipiac is the top team in the MAAC averaging 33.0 points in the paint.
 Paul Otieno leads the Bobcats scoring 7.6.

-The Purple Eagles have gone 3-8 against MAAC opponents.
-Niagara allows 70.1 points to opponents while being outscored by 2.6 points per game.
+The Purple Eagles are 3-8 in conference play.
+Niagara is fourth in the MAAC giving up 70.1 points while holding opponents to 44.7% shooting.

 LAST 10 GAMES: Bobcats: 8-2, averaging 74.8 points, 39.0 rebounds, 15.2 assists, 8.3 steals and 5.4 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 65.1 points per game.